67726e/git-flight-rules/README.md

 Done.

 <a href="discard-local-commits"></a>
-### I want to discard local commits so my branch is the same as one on the server
+### Oh shit, I want to discard local commits so my branch is the same as one on the server

 Confirm that you haven't pushed your changes to the server.